apache/hertzbeat/home/docs/community/new_committer_process.md

   see **Committer Invite Template**

-- If accept, then: Accept the committer
+- If accepted, then: Accept the committer

   see **Committer Accept Template**

-- Wait until we see that receipt of CLA is recorded
+- New Committer sign CLA and wait for CLA is recorded

 - Request creation of the committer account